 The DoN Membership Services Unit is working hard to improve our communications with a monthly email, an increased social media presence, and a re-vamped The Neuropsychologist now available electronically.
 Do think about submitting something – an article, a book or conference review, whatever!

-If you haven’t been receiving our email updates then do check that you’re subscribed with the BPS to receive our email communications.
+If you haven’t been receiving our monthly email updates then do check that you’re subscribed with the BPS to receive our email communications.

 Over the coming year, with the benefits of the Membership Services Unit membership survey results and the Policy Unit mapping work, we aim to continue operationalising the DoN Five Year Strategy with a focus on more visible benefits for members, improved communication, and promotion of the significant and unique value of neuropsychology to a range of audiences but predominantly in a service and commissioning context.